 When a central bank acts as a lender of last resort, it makes short-term loans available in situations of severe financial panic or stress.
 The failure of a single bank can be treated like any other business failure.
 Yet if many banks fail, it can reduce aggregate demand in a way that can bring on or deepen a recession.
 The combination of deposit insurance, bank supervision, and lender of last resort policies help to prevent weaknesses in the banking system from causing recessions.

-A central bank has three traditional tools to conduct monetary policy: open market operations, which involves buying and selling government bonds with banks; reserve requirements, which determine what level of reserves a bank is legally required to hold; and discount rates, which is the interest rate charged by the central bank on the loans that it gives to other commercial banks.
-The most commonly used tool is open market operations.
+In a limited reserves environment, the central bank has three traditional tools to conduct monetary policy: open market operations, which involves buying and selling government bonds with banks; reserve requirements, which determine what level of reserves a bank is legally required to hold; and discount rates, which is the interest rate charged by the central bank on the loans that it gives to other commercial banks.
+In a limited reserves environment, the most commonly used tool is open market operations.
+Since the financial crisis, the U.S. banking system is in an ample reserves environment.
+The FOMC has moved away from the traditional tools of a limited reserve environment and now uses changes in the interest rate on reserve balances (IORB) as its main monetary policy tool.

 An expansionary (or loose) monetary policy raises the quantity of money and credit above what it otherwise would have been and reduces interest rates, boosting aggregate demand, and thus countering recession.
 A contractionary monetary policy, also called a tight monetary policy, reduces the quantity of money and credit below what it otherwise would have been and raises interest rates, seeking to hold down inflation.
 During the 2008–2009 recession, central banks around the world also used quantitative easing to expand the supply of credit.